Monday 13.5.2019 in Latest Developments in Brazil Country Page

 ✅ A sua mobilização por uma #SociedadeLivre funcionou!

-On 11th April 2019, an executive order (Decree number 9.759/2019) signed by Bolsonaro abolished more than 600 civil society participation councils without any consultation or public debate.
+On 11th April 2019, an executive order (Decree number 9.759/2019) signed by Bolsonaro abolished at least 50 civil society participation councils without any consultation or public debate.
 Among the participatory bodies extinguished are councils dedicated to minority, labour and children’s rights, including the National Environment Council, the National Council of People with Disabilities, National Council for the Promotion of LGBT Rights, National Commission for the Eradication of Slave Labour, and National Commission for the Eradication of Child Labour.

 Created to promote dialogue between civil society and the government, the shutdown of these councils restricts space to listen to public demands and limits the diversity of ideas and visions, a vital aspect of democracy.
 Civil society organisations issued a public statement rejecting this measure and stating that they will continue to pool efforts to guarantee the continuity of social participation mechanisms that are a constitutional victory for Brazilian society as a whole.